TassianaMilka/Course/Alura/IA Generativa - ONE/Landing Page com IA: construindo uma página web funcional/README.md

 When did it happen?

-I held it in 2025 the January;
+I held it in 2025 the March;

 How many steps?